Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: KGPLMs

 Other methods utilize the multi-task learning mechanism to integrate knowledge representation learning with the training of PLMs, simultaneously optimizing knowledge representation and model parameters.
-KEPLER \cite{KEPLER} employs a shared encoder model to encode texts and entities into a unified semantic space, while simultaneously optimizing knowledge embedding and MLM objectives.
+KEPLER \cite{KEPLER} employs a shared encoder to encode texts and entities into a unified semantic space, while simultaneously optimizing knowledge embedding and MLM objectives.
 JAKET \cite{JAKET} jointly models KG and language using two modules, in which the language module and knowledge module mutually assist each other through embeddings.
-Building upon ERNIE, ERNIE 2.0 \cite{ERNIE-2} proposes a continual multi-task learning framework that extracts valuable lexical, syntactic, and semantic information such as named entities, semantic closeness, and discourse relations.
+Building upon ERNIE, ERNIE 2.0 \cite{ERNIE-2} proposes a continual multi-task learning framework that extracts valuable lexical, syntactic, and semantic information.
 ERNIE 3.0 \cite{ERNIE-3} combines auto-regressive and auto-encoding networks to process multiple pre-training tasks at both language and knowledge levels.
 DRAGON \cite{DRAGON} uses a cross-modal encoder that bidirectionally exchanges information between text tokens and KG nodes to produce fused representations and trains this encoder by unifying two self-supervised reasoning tasks: MLM and KG link prediction.
 LRLM \cite{LRLM} parameterizes the joint distribution over the words in a text and the entities therein, leveraging KGs through relations when modeling text.

 During-training enhancement methods can adaptively incorporate external knowledge while learning parameters, often leading to improved performance on various downstream tasks.
 Moreover, they allow for customization to specific domains or tasks by introducing special information or modules.
-However, they may increase training time due to the larger parameter size and could be limited by the scope of knowledge included in additional training data or resources.
-Thus, during-training enhancement methods enhance model accuracy and customization but also result in increased training time, limited knowledge scope, and increased complexity.
+However, they may increase training time as they typically improve the parameter size and could be limited by the scope of knowledge included in the training data.
+Moreover, with more complex architecture and more parameters, LLMs are more susceptible to overfitting and require more training to maintain generalization.
+During-training enhancement methods are more suitable for those scenarios that require dealing with multiple complex tasks, and they often perform better on knowledge-grounded tasks than other methods.